rjanke/thepitofknowledge/pages/python/automating-website-logins-maintenance-selenium.md

 Now, let's learn some web automation techniques.

 ## High-level Overview
-Here's a high-level overview of what we'll acomplish in this article.
+Here's a high-level overview of what we'll accomplish in this article.
 - Create a Python virtual environment
 - Open a Chrome browser window controlled by the script
 - Login to a site